Granite District Research Request Committee

 Committee members will recommend District participation in projects which:

-(a) will benefit education in the District;
+(a) have a sound experimental design and have all required materials; will benefit education in the District;

-(b) will not unreasonably disrupt instructional or administrative time, nor violate other law or
+(b) will not unreasonably disrupt instructional or administrative time, nor violate other law or policy;

 (c) will not intrude on the privacy of District patrons or personnel;